Structural Equation Modeling of Neuropsychological Functioning and Quality of Life in MS Patients: The Mediating Role of Distress Tolerance

 Quantitative Study(ies)

-Objective: Multiple sclerosis (MS) is a progressive neurological disease that significantly impairs patients' independence and quality of life (QoL).
-Various psychological and cognitive factors influence this impact.
-This study aimed to examine the structural relationships between neuropsychological functioning and QoL in MS patients, with distress tolerance as a mediating factor.
+Objective: This study examined the structural relationships between neuropsychological functioning and QoL in MS patients, with distress tolerance as a mediating factor.

 Methods and Materials: This descriptive-correlational study utilized structural equation modeling (SEM) to analyze data from 390 MS patients affiliated with the MS Society in Sari, Iran, selected through purposive sampling.
 Participants completed the Neuropsychological Functioning Questionnaire (Najati, 2013), Multiple Sclerosis Impact Scale (MSIS-29) (McGuigan & Hutchinson, 2004), and Distress Tolerance Scale (Simons & Gaher, 2005).
 Data were analyzed using SPSS 24 and Amos 22, assessing model fit through CFI, RMSEA, and Chi-square/df indices.